modulusphp/utility/README.md

-# modulusPHP Support Component
+# modulusPHP Utility Component

-This package contains helper functions, and the modulusPHP File System.
+This package contains the view component, events component, middleware component, validate component, and other cool stuff.